LIVE-AIR Phase 3 Study

-On July 27, 2020, we announced that the National Institute of Allergy and Infectious Diseases (“NIAID”), a part of the National Institutes of Health (“NIH”), which is part of the United States Government Department of Health and Human Services (“HHS”) as represented by the Division of Microbiology and Infectious Diseases (“DMID”), in partnership with Humanigen have executed a clinical trial agreement for lenzilumab as an agent to be evaluated in the NIAID-sponsored ACTIV-5/Big Effect Trial (“BET”) in hospitalized patients with COVID-19.
+On July 27, 2020, we announced that the National Institute of Allergy and Infectious Diseases (“NIAID”), a part of the National Institutes of Health (“NIH”), which is part of the United States Government Department of Health and Human Services (“HHS”) as represented by the Division of Microbiology and Infectious Diseases (“DMID”), in partnership with Humanigen have executed a clinical trial agreement for lenzilumab to be evaluated in the NIAID-sponsored ACTIV-5/Big Effect Trial (“BET”) in hospitalized COVID-19 patients.
 ACTIV-5 will help advance NIAID’s strategic plan for COVID-19 research, which includes conducting studies to advance high-priority therapeutic candidates.
-Identification of agents with novel mechanisms of action for therapy is a strategic priority.
+Identification of agents such as lenzilumab with novel mechanisms of action for therapy is a strategic priority.

 This trial builds on initial data from NIAID’s Adaptive COVID-19 Treatment Trial (ACTT-1) that demonstrated Gilead’s investigational antiviral, remdesivir, may improve time to recovery in hospitalized patients with COVID-19.
 ACTIV-5 will evaluate the combination of lenzilumab and remdesivir on treatment outcomes versus placebo and remdesivir in hospitalized COVID-19 patients.
 Given the differing mechanisms of action, lenzilumab and remdesivir may be synergistic.
 We believe that, if ACTIV-5 is successful, lenzilumab may become part of an antiviral “cocktail” approach in combination with remdesivir that could be used treat hospitalized patients with COVID-19.
 The trial is expected to enroll 100 patients in each arm of the study with an interim analysis for efficacy after 50 patients have been enrolled in each arm.
 According to Genetic Engineering News, NIAID has awarded contracts totaling approximately $26 million to support the ACTIV-5.
 Sites have been selected for ACTIV-5 and enrollment is underway.
 The first patient was dosed in October 2020.